colevandersWands/homework-submission/README.md

 1. __Theory__: Theory exercises will look deeply at the technologies you are using.
 All of these exercises will be accompanied by an execution visualization for you to really understand what's happening behind your code.
 You might find these exercises a bit dry, or might love them!
 Either way they're worth every minute you spend studying them.
 If you don't take the time to master the theory exercises you will have a hard time debugging your code, applying the technologies correctly, writing & reading tests, or effectively using the developer tools.
 1. __Practice__: These exercises are what you probably think of as standard coding exercises, the types of challenges you find on FreeCodeCamp and other web tutorials.
 Practice exercises will be bite-sized coding challenges that ask you apply the technologies you studied in Theory exercises to solve small challenges.
 1. __Integration__: Integration exercises are effectively tiny projects.
 In them you will practice integrating the various skills and technologies you've learned so far into realistic (but tiny) projects.
 Imagine something like building 5 websites with only one button each.
 It's enough to practice the process of building and completing something without getting lost in the size of your project.

-### Assessments

-> You are required to attend all assessments

-Don't panic.
-On a few Sunday mornings throughout your time with us there will be a small assessment.
-These aren't like standard tests in school where we're measuring how well you can answer our questions so we can give you a grade.
-And you won't get kicked out if you're having an off day.
-We also take into consideration all of your projects, homeworks, and active participation.
-If you don't do so well on an assessment it's not the end of the world.

-Our assessments are what's called [formative assessments](https://www.scholastic.com/teachers/articles/teaching-content/what-are-formative-assessments-and-why-should-we-use-them/).
-The goal of these assessments is to get an idea of where you each are in your learning.
-What have you mastered?
-What do you still need to work on?
-We'll use this information to make sure you each get the help you need, and to adjust the pace of the next module if necessary.

-So get a little extra sleep the Saturday before, come in relaxed and rested, we'll hand out the assignment and you'll turn it in before class starts.
-These assessments will help us to help you, but aren't the only thing that counts.

-### Deeper Dives

-> Not required, but the fun stuff never is ;)

-Each module will have a page called `Deeper Dives` in it's wiki.
-In here are a list of tutorials, projects, and extra study materials for you to explore.
-Some of the deeper dives will help you prepare for the next module, others will go deeper into concepts covered in the module, and yet others are just fun and cool.
-We won't be checking up on these, they're here for your enrichment :mortar_board:.

-Enjoy!

 [TOP](#homework-submission)